intameli/T3A2-Full-Stack-App/README.md

 [Deployed Site](https://tutor.jacobasmith.com)

+## Admin Account

+To view the full functionality of the site an admin account is needed.
+Use the following account to login as an admin:

+Email: tutorapp00@gmail.com

+Password: admin2

 ## How to run locally

 For assignment markers wishing to run the site locally, the following .env file in required for the backend: